RESEARCH

 The results of this research are published in internationally peer-reviewed scientific journals that can be freely accessed at the following links: Scientific Reports, 2022; Child Abuse & Neglect, 2021.

-OUR PROGRAMS
+OUR PROGRAM

 A multimodal trauma-informed school program to promote mental health for children exposed to adverse childhood experiences in El Salvador.